Creating a Google Cloud Services Connection for an MVE with Versa Secure SD-WAN

 When connecting to Google Cloud Platform (GCP) through Partner Interconnect with Megaport ONE, the Virtual Cross Connect (VXC) forms the Layer 2 component of the connection and Layer 3 BGP is established directly between the customer and GCP.

 Before you begin, create an MVE in Versa Director.
-For details, see Creating an MVE.
+For details, see Creating an MVE Integrated with Versa.
 The MVE needs to be in the active state.

 There are three parts to adding a Google Cloud connection to your MVE and Versa Director.